 At the moment, we are approving group requests manually, so please allow up to a couple days to process your request.

 IMPORTANT NOTE: In order to log in with the Facebook link, you must be a member of the TryStack Facebook group.
 You cannot use the API endpoint until we find a way to give you your password, so please be patient while we work on the backlog of features.

 There's a manual approval step in our process, so it may take a little time for you to get access to TryStack.
 Please be patient.
-We're imagining quite a few accounts will be requested at launch, but we want to add users carefully.

 There are a few great avenues available to get help.
 For quick API reference, the OpenStack Compute and OpenStack Identity APIs are well documented at api.openstack.org.
 It would also serve you well to spend a moment reading the API Quick Start Guide.
 More OpenStack documentation is also available at docs.openstack.org.
 Finally, OpenStack has a very active IRC channel #openstack.
 You can quickly connect right in your browser using The FreeNode Browser Client.

 TryStack, in large part, resembles the type of cloud environment you can create on your own with OpenStack Software.
 However, we have set a few sensible limits in place for the good of the project.
 First, the server instances you launch are only available for 24 hours until the hardware is reclaimed for use by new instances.
 Secondly, you can't upload your own server images, you can only select from three available images (Ubuntu 12.10, Fedora17 and Fedora18).
 Lastly, even though you can view the API endpoints on the Dashboard, we are limiting API access in the x86 zone.

 For testing purposes only—TryStack is a testing environment by design.
 Instances are typically deleted after 24 hours, so for obvious reasons you should NOT put any data on this cloud you don't want to lose.